briansgithub/music_visualizer/README.md

 4. Adjust "Linear Scaling" slider to make spectrum bars fit on the screen.
 5. Click the key signature buttons to  change the coloring of the notes displayed.

+The frequency spectrum of the song is binned into the notes of an 88-key piano keyboard.
 Colored rectangles are captured on each beat.
 The color indicates the loudest pitch class at that time.
 See the legend for the mapping of notes to colors and the currently selected key signature.